siberianfox/g2wiki/g2core-Communications.md

 1. `{sr:n}` - JSON is executed as soon as it's seen in the buffer, past anything else.

     * Note that it has the be in the g2core buffer before it can be seen.
 If the host has commands buffered, it might not be seen immediately.

-2. `G0 X20` - the move will be queued to the planner and start executing almost immediately
+2. `G54` - this command is synchronized with motion, so it's queue to the planner.
+Assuming the planner is empty it is executed shortly thereafter.

-3. `M100 ({out1:0.5})` - the JSON command `{out1:0.5}` will be *queued* to the planner to execute after the move is completed.
+3. `G0 X20` - the move will be queued to the planner and start executing almost immediately

-4. `M100.1 ({g55z:-0.1})` - once queue - following the previous M100 command - the JSON command `{g55z:-0.1}` will be executed *immediately*, and the `G55` offset space will be adjusted for the next gcode line on.
+4. `M100 ({out1:0.5})` - the JSON command `{out1:0.5}` will be *queued* to the planner to execute after the move is completed.

-  * Note that the `G55` offset space may not yet be *applied*.
+5. `M100.1 ({g55z:-0.1})` - will be read from the serial queue after the preceding M100 command is queued to the planner, and the JSON command `{g55z:-0.1}` will be executed *immediately*.
+The `G55` offsets will thus be adjusted, but the Select G55 Coordinate System command itself has not yet been executed, so the machine is still in G54 and reflecting these offsets.

-5. `G0 X10` - another move will be queued
+6. `G0 X10` - another move will be queued

-6. `G55` - the `G55` offset space will be queued to activate for further moves.
+7. `G55` - the `G55` offsets will be queued to activate for further moves.

-7. `G0 X0` - this move will be queued to execute in the `G55` offset space.
+8. `G0 X0` - this move will be queued to execute in the `G55` coordinate system.

 Note that the `{out1:0.5}` will have only been queued to happen, and will only actually be executed in sync with the motion, while the machine is at `X20`.